 This post took me almost a year to write!
-I started exploring sandwich delis in February 2021, and what a journey!
+I started exploring deli joints in February 2021, and what a journey!
 Before I set out to write this post, I wasn’t necessarily a sandwich person.
 However, after months of trying different Italian delis around LA, I have gained a deeper understanding of what makes a good sandwich.

 Contrary to what people believe, making a great cold cut sandwich is not as easy as going to the grocery store and assembling all the ingredients at home.
-There’s a huge difference between packaged cold meats and fresh deli meats.
+There’s a huge difference between prepackaged and fresh deli meats.

 So… what makes a great deli sandwich?
 Toasty bread, fresh shredded lettuce, housemade vinaigrette sauce, condiments, and of course, the star of the show, high-quality cold cuts.

-Yes, the state of New York has undoubtedly the best Italian delis you will find in the US, but LA is not that far behind.
-Not many people know about this, but you can get a five-star deli sandwich in the most inconspicuous and random places of LA, like isolated warehouse areas, right next to a gas station, right across from the Port of Long Beach, Italian grocery stores, which surprisingly abound in LA.
+Yes, the state of New York has arguably the best Italian delis you will find in the US, but LA is not that far behind.
+Not many people know this, but you can get a five-star deli sandwich in the most inconspicuous places in LA: isolated warehouse areas, right next to a gas station, right across from the Port of Long Beach, and Italian grocery stores, which surprisingly abound in LA.

-It would be nearly impossible to go to every single Italian deli sandwich joint in LA, which is why I focused more on the places you don’t see in most LA guides.
-You can get a terrific focaccia bread sandwich at most Italian restaurants in LA, but I pared the list down to delis.
+Given the wide variety of sandwich styles, I pared down the list to delis.
 Another thing that caught my attention was how new generations of Italian-Americans are reframing the concept of delis.
 By bringing a modern and fresh aesthetic through the store design, and of course, the power of Instagram, Italian sandwiches are having a massive resurgence in popularity.
 Two examples would be Uncle Paulie’s and GGiata.

-I hope you enjoy reading this list as much as I enjoyed eating my way around LA’s delis.
+I hope you enjoy reading this list as much as I enjoyed eating my way around LA delis.

 Larchmont Village Wine Spirits & Cheese